Buffalo and Susquehanna Railroad: Construction and expansion

 Many construction railroads and temporary lines were being built by the B&S, or the F. H. & C. W. Goodyear company, or the lumber companies themselves, to service the timber transport in the area.
 The Lackawanna Lumber Company, Emporium Lumber and Central Pennsylvania Lumber company all used the main lines of the Buffalo and Susquehanna Railroad tracks with their equipment.
 Most of these companies were owned or partnered with the Goodyear brothers.

 As the lumber and tanning business expanded, Frank Goodyear was joined by his brother Charles W. Goodyear.
 Upon reorganization, Frank Goodyear stepped down as president of the railroad and assumed the positions of first vice president and chairman of the board.
 Goodyear's brother, Charles, became second vice president and general manager of the railroad, while Marlin Olmsted became president.

-In 1895–1896 the B&S RR Company built a 37 mi extension north-west from Galeton to Wellsville, NY, where the B&S now connected with the New York, Lake Erie & Western (Erie Railroad).
+In 1895–1896 the B&S RR Company built a 37 mi extension north-west from Galeton to Wellsville, New York, where the B&S now connected with the New York, Lake Erie & Western (Erie Railroad).
 The Goodyear's had purchased timber lands along the Pine Creek, north of Galeton, a few years previous, and now it was time to start logging those properties.
 Very soon the Goodyear brothers built a large lumber mill in Galeton, also.